Alex-Genovese/floatversion/README.md

 ### Standalone

-Place script in a program includes folder or copy to `$PATH` eg `sudo cp floatversion /usr/bin`
+Place the script in a program includes folder or copy to `$PATH` eg `sudo cp floatversion /usr/bin`

-Make sure that script has execute permissions `sudo chmod +x /usr/bin/floatversion`
+Make sure that it has execute permissions `sudo chmod +x /usr/bin/floatversion`

-### Embedding in Bash scripts
+### Embedding

-In basic single scripts, the compact function is a simple copy and paste which is ready to go.
+In single Bash scripts, adding the compact function is a simple copy and paste operation which is ready to go.

+### Syntax

+Using the standard format `floatversion --options  "quoted-input-source"` will ensure that if the function is not present, the call will auto-route to floatversion as a standalone dependency.

+### Full version

-The full version is named differently to enable easy separation within the standalone script.
-In larger projects, the required extra space won't notice and you have verbose mode ready built in.
+In larger projects, the required extra space for the full function won't notice and you will have verbose mode ready built in.

-When pasting the full version, it is envisaged that it be renamed to `floatversion`, the same as with the compact one.
-This way any later decisions to use the compact function, or any code re-use, won't impact on anything.
+The full version is only named differently to enable easy separation when it is being used inside the standalone script.
+When pasting the full version, it should be renamed to `floatversion`, the same as with the compact one.
+This way any later usage decisions or any code re-use won't impact on anything.

+### Testing

 For testing the compact function inside scripts, it is recommended that a $PATH version be installed on the development computer.
 Any script calls can then be temporarily prefixed by the control word `command` which will cause the function to re-route and will allow verbose output to be enabled.